m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/randomization/randomizing-grids.md

 Below, we create a 6 x 6 grid.
 We randomly place an X on 4 grid cells.
 The cell positions are also printed to the console.

+Click the "Run" button multiple times to see how the positions of the X change.

 import template from '!!raw-loader!@site/src/m2c2kit-index-html-templates/basic-template.html';
 export const code = `const sceneOne = new Scene({ backgroundColor: WebColors.Azure });
 game.addScene(sceneOne);